ariesti/ariesti.github.io/_posts/2021-02-25-ethereum-tipping-feature.md

 tags: [ux, make, website]
 lang: en
 featured-image: snacks-in-vending-machine.png
-featured-image-description: A guide to coding your own simple ETH tipping button you can complete in a quick snacking portion.
+featured-image-description: This guide will help you make a simple ETH tipping button you can complete in a quick snacking portion.
 featured-image-alt: The most popular vending machine snacks lining up inside a vending machine.
 ---
 <div class="fix-7x-12 toCenter mb-0 w3-medium">